Welcome

 • Bail conditions can be varied by the court on application by either party or on the court's own initiative if circumstances change or the condition is no longer necessary/appropriate.

-• The defence can appeal a magistrates' bail refusal to a Crown Court judge in chambers.
+• The defence can appeal a magistrates' court bail refusal to a Crown Court judge in chambers; the appeal is a rehearing and can consider fresh material.

-• The prosecution can appeal a magistrates' decision to grant bail (for imprisonable offences) to a Crown Court judge in chambers, provided immediate oral notice is given.
+• The prosecution can appeal a magistrates' decision to grant bail (for imprisonable offences) to a Crown Court judge in chambers, provided immediate oral notice is given and written notice follows within two hours.

 Key Terms and Concepts